Project Description

 Jewish Community Center Garden

-The Jewish Community Center (JCC) of Greater Albuquerque, founded in 2000, is a non-profit organization, open to all regardless of religious affiliation.
-The JCC 10-acre campus has fitness and athletic facilities, an outdoor aquatics center, early childhood education center.
-It provides a wide variety of cultural, educational, and recreational programs that serve people of all ages.
-The JCC in partnership with the Foundation for Building (FFB) engaged Groundwork Studio (GWS) to assist in designing and visioning a new garden for the Center.
-The project entails repurposing an unused 3,400 square foot gravel landscape buffer into a multi-purpose garden that builds and reinforces the Center’s overall goals and visions.
-Originally intended as a project that would provide food for those in need, through the creation and tending of a therapeutic edible landscape, the garden is now more essential than ever as a response to the uncertainty of the current COVID-19 reality.
+The Jewish Community Center (JCC) of Greater Albuquerque, founded in 2000, is a non-profit organization, open to all regardless of religious affiliation.The campus has fitness and athletic facilities, an outdoor aquatics center, early childhood education center and provides a wide variety of cultural, educational, and recreational programs that serve people of all ages.
+The JCC, in partnership with the Foundation for Building (FFB), engaged Groundwork Studio to assist in designing and visioning a new garden for the Center through repurposing an unused, 3,400-square-foot gravel landscape buffer into a multi-purpose garden that builds and reinforces the Center’s overall goals and visions.

-“The idea of the Garden is founded on the belief in the lasting value of Tikkun Olam [which means healing & repairing the World and is one of the tenants of Judaism].
-It is envisioned to be a place of sustainable planting principals; an active and productive garden to provide food to the less fortunate; a focal point for educating our youth on the principals of cultivation, in addition to sustainability principals such as composting and water harvesting; and finally, a peaceful space for quiet meditation.
-However, it has taken on a much more significant and important meaning.
-It is becoming a metaphor for our future, for the resilience that lies in all of us, and to provide a place of peace and sustenance in challenging times and in a challenging world.” – Jim Folkman (FFB)
+“The idea of the Garden is founded on the belief in the lasting value of Tikkun Olam [which means healing & repairing the World and is one of the tenants of Judaism]… It is becoming a metaphor for our future, for the resilience that lies in all of us, and provides a place of peace and sustenance in challenging times and in a challenging world.”

-“Using the theme of water, the garden is organized much like a stream or creek with pools and eddies where the main circulation path represents the stream and the eddies are nodes where various activities occur, such as meditative spaces, work areas, garden beds and seating areas.
-This approach allows the JCC to keep the existing trees that are on site, while providing a flexible framework where we were able to incorporate the steering committee’s many amazing ideas into the garden.” – Mike Pace (GWS)
+“Using the theme of water, the garden is organized much like a stream or creek with pools and eddies where the main circulation path represents the stream, and the eddies are nodes where various activities occur, such as meditative spaces, work areas, garden beds and seating areas.
+This approach allows the JCC to keep the existing trees that are on-site, while providing a flexible framework where we were able to incorporate the steering committee’s many amazing ideas into the garden.”

 • Free seed and cookbook library